How do you become a health education specialist?

-Step 1: Get A Bachelor’s Degree or Higher
+Step 1: Get A Bachelor’s Degree and/or Graduate Degree

-Step 2: Get Experience During Undergraduate or Graduate School
+Step 2: Gain Experience as an Undergrad and/or in Graduate School

-Whichever field of study you venture into, it is always beneficial to get hours of direct experience, whether you’re shadowing a professional or getting hands-on practice.
-Make sure you seek out opportunities to learn beyond the classroom.
+Whichever field of study you venture into, it’s always beneficial to receive hours of direct experience.
+Whether shadowing a professional or getting hands-on practice, seek out opportunities to learn beyond the classroom.
 Taking the initiative will prove to future employers that you’re committed to your education and professional preparation.
-Join student chapters of membership organizations, such as The Society for Public Health Education (SOPHE) or Eta Sigma Gamma, a National health education honorary.
+Join student chapters of membership organizations, such as The Society for Public Health Education (SOPHE) or Eta Sigma Gamma, a national health education honorary group.

-Step 3: Keep Records of Your Undergraduate Projects & Experience
+Step 3: Keep Records of Your Undergraduate Projects and Experience

-We recommend you keep meticulous records of everything you are doing during the course of your academic preparation.
-You don’t want to approach graduation and the next step of job applications and forget everything what you’ve achieved or participated in over the course of several years, so keep a log of it as you go.
-It doesn’t have to be anything formal at first.
+Keep meticulous records of everything you are doing during the course of your academic preparation.
+You don’t want to approach graduation and the next step of job applications and forget everything you’ve achieved or participated in over the course of several years, so keep a log of it as you go.

 Step 4: Get Certified as a Health Education Specialist